gitadum/reverso_albert/README.md

 If you haven't already, install albert by following these steps: https://albertlauncher.github.io/installing/

 This extension is based on the Reverso Context translator API for Python.
 You can install it by running:
 `pip install reverso_api` on your terminal.
+More infos about this API is available [here](https://pypi.org/project/Reverso-API/).

 ## Installation steps

 1. To install this extension, just copy the script `reverso_albert.py` to `/usr/share/albert/org.extension.python/modules/reverso_albert/__init__.py`

 !
-IMPORTANT : if you use several Python interpreters on your local machine, make sure that the `reverso_api` module is accessible to the interpreter used by albert.
+IMPORTANT : if you have several Python environments installed on your local machine, make sure that the `reverso_api` module is accessible to the interpreter used by albert.
 To do so, add the module location to sys.path within the script by inserting

 ```
 import sys